Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 4. Go non-toxic

-One of the biggest things you can do to overcome estrogen dominance is to kick xenoestrogens out of your life!
+One of the biggest things you can do to overcome estrogen dominance inflammation is to kick xenoestrogens out of your life!
 Overwhelmed with where to start?
 Instead of conventional cleaners, perfumes, candles, air fresheners, and beauty products try swapping them out for essential oils and plant-based, non-toxic household cleaners and personal care products.
 The Environmental Working Group has a great list of non-toxic household products and personal care items.

 5. Eat more healthy fats